ShayanJa/bowtie_finance/README.md

 ### Purpose:

 To Earn yield in multiple different avenues.
-Reutilize collateral writing options for yield elsewhere Newer strategies can be created on top of cdp option tokens like, stketh-ethCoveredCall, or 2x leveraging ethCoveredCall-ethCoveredCall.
+Reutilize collateral writing options for yield elsewhere Newer strategies can be created on top of cdp option tokens like 2x leveraging your options writing to earn more yield.

 ### How: